CrystalCYFu/PyBaySIC/README.md

 Make sure you have the following installed:

 - Python 3.8
-- Required libraries: Matplotlib, NumPy, SciPy, tqdm
+- Required libraries: Matplotlib, NumPy, Pandas, SciPy

 ### Installation